- Construction Estimating Software

 It is however, a very attractive house, and with a finished basement, a lot of space for the “buck”.

-Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate...Carl Heldmann
+Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate...Carl Heldmann